Adarsh-Liju/graphql-demo/README.md

-# TwoSpoon - GraphQL Server with Prisma
+# GraphQL Server with Prisma

 A GraphQL server built with Express, Apollo Server, and Prisma ORM.